czipperz/chx/README.md

 #CHX

+This is the best way to make programming boilerplate.

+There are two modes, which are automatically detected: "scripting" and "programming".
+They are detailed below.

+##Scripting

 This is the best way to make and execute scripting files.

 If the script is non existant, it will create it, attempting to do so smartly, then will open it in `$EDITOR`.